- 30 Actual Exam Questions

 Service A provides a data retrieval capability that can be used by a range of service consumers, including Service Consumer A .In order to retrieve the necessary data, Service Consumer A first sends a request message to Service A (1).
 Service A then exchanges request and response messages with Service B (2, 3), Service C (4, 5), and Service D (6.
 7).
 After receiving all three response messages from Services B .C .and D, Service A assembles the collected data into a response message that it returns to Service Consumer A (8).
 The owner of Service A charges service consumers for each usage of the data retrieval capability.
 Recently, the owner of Service Consumer A has complained that the data returned by Service A is incorrect, incomplete, and from invalid sources.
 As evidence, the Service Consumer A owner has presented the owner of Service A with sample messages containing the incorrect and incomplete contents.
 As a result, the Service Consumer A owner has refused to pay the usage fees.
 Subsequent to an internal investigation, the owner of Service A determines that the data returned by Service A is consistently correct and complete.
 There are suspicions that the Service Consumer A owner is altering the original messages and issuing these complaints fraudulently in order to avoid paying the usage fees.
 How can the owner of Service A prove that Service A is returning correct and complete data and that this data originated from the correct sources?

-2. Service Consumer A's request messages must be digitally signed, whereas request messages from Service Consumer B do not need to be digitally signed.
+2. All request messages sent from Service A to Service B must be screened to ensure that they do not contain malicious content.
 Which of the following statements describes a solution that fulfills these requirements?

 Security & Privacy